We’ve all heard the complaints: Kids spend too much time on screens.

 - Cook dinner – together.
 And eat it together.
 Even if you can only manage to do it once a month.
 No time for a family dinner?
 How about a family breakfast?
 Or a family cookie baking session one rainy afternoon?

 - Give yourself a “Yes Day.”
-Clear your entire schedule for one day and say yes to any opportunity that comes up.
+Clear your entire schedule for one day and say yes to any opportunity.
 Ask your kids for suggestions and say yes (as long as you set some parameters first!
 They can get pretty imaginative, as you know!)

 Suggestions for Further Reading and Research